fafa64no/PythonBasisTutorial/README/FUNCTIONS.md

 >
 > Defining a function doesn't execute it.
 >
-> It is common to define a function but forget to call it,
+> It is common to define a function but to forget calling it,
 > then complaining that nothing happens

 ```python